pinetree1/crispr-dav/Install-and-Run.md

 - **setup_env.sh:**

 This file specifies the Perl/Python modules and PATH variable.
 Modify the setup_env.sh in the script directory according to your environment.
 This file need change only once.
+If you can access these modules and bwa without setting these paths, then this file is not needed.

 - **samplesheet.txt:**

 The samplesheet will be used to prepare the inputs for the pipeline.
-Use the samplesheet.txt.template or Examples/example3/samplesheet.txt as example.
+Use the samplesheet.txt.template or Examples/example1_a/samplesheet.txt as example.
 Information for this file include Gene symbol, Genome, Amplicon range, Guide Sequence, HDR Intended Bases, Sample Name, Sample ID, Project ID, and Fastq Path.
 All coordinates are 1-based in this file.
 Place the samplesheet.txt in a project directory.
 The last two columns are optional.

 To run pipeline, do these: